MoMuSE: Momentum Multi-modal Target Speaker Extraction for Real-time Scenarios with Impaired Visual Cues: Proposed Method

 \section{Proposed Method}

-To enhance the stability of AV-TSE systems in the aforementioned impaired scenarios and avoid introducing a pre-enrollment process \cite{10447529,10631297,wang2024wesep,zhang2024multi}, we aim to leverage the advantages of dynamic visual frames when visual cues are reliable while incorporating alternative speaker voiceprint cue when visual information is impaired.
+To enhance the stability of AV-TSE systems in the visual impairment scenarios and avoid introducing a pre-enrollment process \cite{10631297,wang2024wesep,zhang2024multi}, we leverage the advantages of dynamic visual frames when visual cues are reliable while incorporating alternative speaker voiceprint cue when visual information is impaired.
 In this paper, we introduce MoMuSE, a novel framework that employs a dynamically updated speaker momentum as an additional reference.
 MoMuSE enables robust speaker extraction even in the presence of visual impairments, presenting a more effective way to harness the complementary nature of visual and audio modalities.